 Eckerd College provides the best scholarship possible upon acceptance.
 The admission office does not offer any specific scholarships for students in subsequent years of enrollment.
 However, a student can always continue to pursue outside scholarship opportunities.

-Students must give their parents access to view their grades due to privacy standards.
-Students can request access for their parents by calling the registrar.
+Students must give their parents access to view their grades due to federal privacy laws.
+Students can provide access for their parents by setting up a PIN in EC web.

 Life at Eckerd

-Eckerd College is affiliated by covenant with the Presbyterian Church, although all religions are represented on campus.
+Eckerd College is affiliated by covenant with the Presbyterian Church (USA), although all religions are represented on campus.
 While there is no required religion-based coursework, interested students may take classes available through the Religious Studies major.

 Parents are not notified of student health service visits nor can they request that information.
 Student health records are required by law to be confidential due to privacy standards.
 Eckerd will notify the family only if a student is in an emergency situation.

 Yes.
 About 50% of first-year students have a car on campus.
 Public transportation does make frequent stops on Eckerd’s campus.
 Campus shuttles also regularly take students to Walmart, Publix and other shopping areas.
 Students will register their vehicles with campus safety and pay an annual fee of $120 for a parking permit; students living off campus pay a vehicle registration fee of $60.